fly-lang/fly/llvm/docs/XRay.rst

   clang -fxray-instrument ...

-By default, functions that have at least 200 instructions will get XRay instrumentation points.
+By default, functions that have at least 200 instructions will getValue XRay instrumentation points.
 You can tweak that number through the ``-fxray-instruction-threshold=`` flag: